arubhardwaj/Gravity-model-paper/README.md

 Plot R file is of figures I made for visualizing.
 They are mentioned in my paper, though image file is not available here.

 # Data
 It also includes 2 data files, I scaped from various sources for my analysis.
+Most data is extracted from [Trade Map](https://www.trademap.org/).
+However, data on distance and landlocked countries is taken from other source.
+The [paper](https://arubhardwaj.github.io/Documents/JCGS_Paper.pdf) as a detailed table on sources and description.

+# Plot
+Some plots made here are extra, here!!!!

+Feel free reach me, if there is anything related to his code.
+Just drop me an [email](mailto:arubhardwaj@hotmail.com), and I will get back soon